CloudI/CloudI/src/external/cloudi_x_hackney/doc/README.md

 ### Use the default pool

-To reuse a connection globally in your application you can also use a socket pool.
-On startup, hackney launches a pool named default.
-To use it do the following:
+Hackney uses socket pools to reuse connections globally.
+By default, hackney uses a pool named `default`.
+You may want to use different pools in your application which allows you to maintain a group of connections.
+To use a different pool, do the following:

 ```erlang